vp-en/prowlarr-vpn/README.md

 # Credits
 All credits goes to [hotio.dev](https://hotio.dev)!

-You can use the Hotio [discord](https://hotio.dev/discord) server for support.
+You can use the Hotio [discord](https://hotio.dev/discord) server for support, but probably not for this image specifically.